ESTJ Personality Traits: The Guardian

 • Seeks out like-minded individuals

-Individuals with this personality type tend to place a high value on tradition, rules and security.
-Maintaining the status quo is important to ESTJs and they often become involved in civics, government and community organizations.
+Individuals with this personality type value tradition, rules, and security highly.
+Maintaining the status quo is essential to ESTJs, who often become involved in civics, government, and community organizations.
 Because they appreciate order and organization, they frequently do well in supervisory roles.
-When in such positions, they are committed to making sure that members of the group follow rules and traditions and law established by higher authorities.
+In such positions, they are committed to ensuring that group members follow the rules, traditions, and laws established by higher authorities.

-Because of their orthodox approach to life, they can sometimes be seen as rigid, stubborn and unyielding.
+Because of their orthodox approach to life, they can sometimes be seen as rigid, stubborn, and unyielding.
 Their take-charge attitude makes it easy for ESTJs to assume leadership positions.
-Their self-confidence and strong convictions help them excel at putting plans into action, but they can at times appear critical and overly aggressive, particular when other people fail to live up to their high standards.
+Their self-confidence and strong convictions help them excel at putting plans into action.
+Still, they can sometimes appear critical and overly aggressive, particularly when other people fail to live up to their high standards.

 In school and work situations, ESTJs are very hard-working and dependable.
-They strive to follow directions to the letter and show a great deal of respect and deference for authority figures.
+They strive to follow directions to the letter and show great respect and deference for authority figures.
 They are thorough and punctual about completing their work and rarely question or complain about the work.

-As extraverts, ESTJs are very outgoing and enjoy spending time in the company of others.
+As extroverts, ESTJs are very outgoing and enjoy spending time with others.
 They can be very boisterous and funny in social situations and often enjoy being at the center of attention.
-Family is also of the upmost importance to ESTJs.
+Family is also of the utmost importance to ESTJs.
 They put a great deal of effort into fulfilling their family obligations.
-Social events are also important and they are good at remembering important events such as birthdays and anniversaries.
-They look forward to attending weddings, family reunions, holiday parties, class reunions and other occasions.
+Social events are also essential; they are good at remembering important events such as birthdays and anniversaries.
+They look forward to attending weddings, family reunions, holiday parties, class reunions, and other occasions.

 ESTJ Functions